Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

 We attempted to isolate which non-facial features (meaning \textbf{not} using the AU features) best predicted smile class across both taxonomies.
 We trained 108 lightweight classifiers to predict the three labels over a large sweep of features and models: three architectures (MLP, GRU, CNN), three modality combinations (include/exclude audio emotion, eyegaze emotion, LLM-derived semantic features), and six temporal windows surrounding the smile with leave-one-out cross validation.
 To derive these features, we prompted the open-source LLM GPT-OSS-120B \cite{gpt-oss-120b} to assign 0 to 10 scores for ten prosodic features relating to affect and socialization:

 \begin{quote} courtesy, nostalgia, humor, emotional weight, coping, direct interviewer response, topic shift, self-reference, positivity, negativity \end{quote}

 We find most models perform marginally better than chance, but that on the social roles taxonomy, inclusion of the LLM-derived features dramatically improves performance while no effect is recorded on the other taxonomy (Figure~\ref{fig:text-ablation}).
-We assert semantic features are a strong signal for the social or narrative role of smiling but we fail to find an effect of semantics on the affective or physical smiling classes.
-We use this finding to motivate our large-scale collection of narrative features in \S\ref{sec:open-coding} as semantics proved to be the best modality to separate the smile labels.
+We use this finding to motivate our large-scale collection of semantic narrative features in \S\ref{sec:open-coding}.